-Setonix will be built using exascale technology available in the HPE Cray EX supercomputer, with expanded data storage capabilities through the Cray ClusterStor E1000 system, significantly increased compute power and more emphasis on accelerators with future-generation AMD EPYCTM CPUs and AMD InstinctTM GPUs.
+Setonix is built using exascale technology available in the HPE Cray EX supercomputer, with expanded data storage capabilities through the Cray ClusterStor E1000 system, significantly increased compute power and more emphasis on accelerators with 3rd generation AMD EPYCTM CPUs and 2nd generation AMD InstinctTM GPUs.
 Setonix will be particularly suited for compute problems (i.e. application codes and datasets) that have high network bandwidth requirements, and/or scalable problems that would benefit from the HPE Cray Slingshot interconnect.